jackpal/jackpal.github.io/_posts/2008-11-19-Internals_of_the_Azul_Systems_Multi-core_Java_processor.md

 ---
 date: 2008-11-19 13:24
 tags: Java,Hardware,Azul Systems
+title: Internals of the Azul Systems Multi-core Java processor
 ---

-# Internals of the Azul Systems Multi-core Java processor

 I'm a big fan of CPU architectures.
 Here's a conversation between David Moon formerly of Symbolics Lisp Machines and Cliff Click Jr. of Azule Systems.
 They